 Even if you do have experienced employees, it’s still critical to do refresher training for officers.
 They’ll be doing something different from their usual tasks, so make sure everyone is reminded of their responsibilities and unusual situations they might encounter.

-When you have to hire completely new employees, make sure to thoroughly vet them, and target people that have experience in big events.
+When you have to hire completely new employees, make sure to thoroughly vet them, and target people that have experience in special event security.
 For instance, Ed tends to hire a lot of his temporary security officers from the ranks of crowd management at Arizona State football games.

 Communicating With The Customer